Deadline 6 February 2020 at 2pm

 UKS OPEN CALL

 Artists are invited to submit material on the basis of their practice.
-All applicants are thus explicitly encouraged to describe and depict existing works and methodologies, instead of developing a specific or applied project in advance of being selected.
+All applicants are thus explicitly encouraged to describe and depict existing works and methodologies, instead of applying with a specific project in advance of being selected.
 UKS wishes for the selected artists to enter into a collaboration with the organization on the grounds of their ongoing production, aiming at molding the institution to the artistic process and its potential material sidetracking or conceptual surprises—not vice versa.

 In order to give the singular artistic practice the best financial and curatorial support, UKS focuses its program on solo exhibitions.
 Applicable artistic practices are understood as an independent artist’s work as well as the work of artistic duos and groups working collectively.